Safe Withdrawal Rate Early Retirement

 What is the Safe Withdrawal Rate in Early Retirement?

-So, given lower assumed future returns than historical averages, the Safe Withdrawal Rate depends on both your age and the initial asset allocation.
+So, given lower assumed future returns than historical averages, the Safe Withdrawal Rate depends on your age and the initial asset allocation.
 You can see from the above examples that 3.25% is ok regardless of the asset allocation.
 Compare that to a 4% Safe Withdrawal Rate that just barely squeaks by if you go aggressive—90/10 asset allocation.

 What is the downside of going aggressive with your asset allocation?
 Hello, Sequence of Returns Risk.